quangthangisme/tp/docs/DeveloperGuide.md

 **Use case 17: Add a contact to a todo**

 **MSS**
-1. User <u>finds all contacts associated with a todo (UC:11)</u>.
-2. User <u>finds all contacts (UC:3)</u>.
+1. User <u>finds all contacts (UC:3)</u>.
-3. User requests to add the contact to a todo by todo index and contact index.
+2. User requests to add the contact to a todo by todo index and contact index.
-4. TC associates the contact with the todo.
+3. TC associates the contact with the todo.
-5. TC displays a confirmation message.
+4. TC displays a confirmation message.

 **Extensions**
 * 3a.
 The given todo index is not a positive integer.